 How to Write a Design Brief

-Every successful design project begins with a design brief.
-They enable designers to make good decisions that will translate into the project goals being met.
-However, it’ can be difficult to write a good brief if you’re not familiar with the process.
+Every successful design project begins with a design brief, whether it’s for a startup or a global brand.
+They’re an essential part of the creative process, enabling designers to make good creative decisions that will translate into your project goals being met.
+However, it can be difficult to write a good brief if you’re not familiar with the process.

-This guide will show you how to write one, what goes into a great design brief and why a creative project needs one.
+This guide will show you how to write one, what goes into a great design brief, and why every creative project needs one.

 What is a brief?

-An effective brief captures the key information about the project, including the design problem, objectives and project KPIs, target audience, scope of the project, and more.
-It acts as a contract between the client and the design agency and helps to ensure that everyone is on the same page about the creative project and it can be used as a benchmark for project sign off.
+An effective brief captures the key information about your project, including the design problem, objectives, target audience, scope of the project, your project’s key performance indicators (KPIs)and more.
+It acts as a contract between the client and the design agency and helps to ensure that everyone is on the same page about the creative project.
+It can also be used as a benchmark for project sign off on the final design.

 The importance of writing a creative brief